Girish-Anadv-07/SENTIMENT-ANALYSIS-OF-AMAZON-FOOD-REVIEWS/README.md

 d.
 Despite being more common and shorter, positive reviews are found more helpful.
 e.
 Frequent reviewers are more discerning in their ratings, write longer reviews, and write more helpful reviews
 </pre>
-<b>Note:</b> This notebook is highly inspired from the <a href="http://blog.nycdatascience.com/student-works/amazon-fine-foods-visualization/">Exploratory visualization of Amazon fine food reviews by Rob Castellano.</a>

 ## Model Building
 <pre>
     STEP-1: Copy the data in Pandas DataFrame and drop unwanted columns.